DerekMor/legends_gym/README.md

 - Newsletter sign up using Mailchimp form also provided in the footer.
 - Users with appropriate permissions have a new option on the homwpage to generate discount codes.

+## Security

+### Secure Payments with Stripe

+Legends Gym prioritizes secure payment processing to ensure the safety of our users' financial information.
+We use Stripe, a trusted and widely-used payment gateway, to handle all transactions securely.

+#### Key Security Measures with Stripe:

+- **Encryption:** All payment information entered on our platform is encrypted using SSL/TLS protocols, ensuring secure transmission over the internet.

+- **Tokenization:** Credit card details are tokenized by Stripe, meaning sensitive information is never stored on our servers.
+Instead, we utilize Stripe's tokens to process payments securely.

+- **Secure Checkout:** Our checkout process is embedded with Stripe's secure elements, ensuring a seamless yet secure payment experience for our users.

+### Secure Login with Allauth

+At Legends Gym, we understand the importance of protecting user accounts and personal information.
+To ensure secure user authentication and registration, we utilize the Allauth package in Django.

+#### Features and Security Measures of Allauth:

+- **User Authentication:** Allauth provides robust user authentication functionalities, including login, logout, and registration, with built-in protections against common security threats like brute force attacks.

+- **Password Management:** Allauth incorporates secure password management features such as password hashing, password reset with verification, and password strength validation.

+- **Email Confirmation:** Email verification and confirmation processes are enforced to ensure the validity of user accounts and prevent unauthorized access.

 ## Features not implemented

 - Webhooks is an area that could be improved here but a lot more time would be needed to get a grip on them.